Nova Scotia party leaders clash over health-care in televised debate

 McNeil said a re-elected Liberal government would invest in collaborative care teams to ensure all Nova Scotians have access to primary care.

-McNeil also defended attacks on his labour relations record, arguing he has to represent all taxpayers at the negotiating table.
+He also defended attacks on his labour relations record, arguing he has to represent all taxpayers at the negotiating table.

+“Being premier you need to strike a balance,” McNeil said.
+“You need to make sure that not only can you afford the wages you are prepared to talk about, but you need to make sure you have room to make the investments Nova Scotians require in their communities.”

-Burrill said teacher morale “is at an all time low,” and promised to reopen negotiations with the provinces teachers, cap class sizes and hire more specialists.
+Burrill said teacher morale “is at an all-time low,” and promised to reopen negotiations with the province’s teachers, cap class sizes and hire more specialists.

-“Let’s give teachers the real discipline and attendance policies they deserve and let’s get mental health into classrooms,” he said.
+“Let’s give teachers the real discipline and attendance policies they deserve and let’s get mental health into classrooms,” Baillie said.

 Baillie criticized Burrill’s promise to make community college tuition free.